 Drawing of the young Jane Austen by Juliet McMaster, published in The Beautifull Cassandra, edited and illustrated by Juliet McMaster, Victoria: Sono Nis Press, 1993.

-In 2020 the Essay Contest will connect Jane Austen’s novels to her Juvenilia.
+The 2020 Essay Contest connected Jane Austen’s novels to her Juvenilia.
 The latter are short pieces she wrote as a young teenager—brief stories, plays, and chapters of novels.
 Many of the works are laugh-out-loud funny and feature memorably naughty young ladies who have inspired this year’s essay topic: female “villains” in Austen’s novels.

-The assignment for high school students differs slightly from that for college and graduate students, so please read the topic descriptions carefully.
+The assignment for high school students differed slightly from that for college and graduate students.

 Juvenilia and Lady Susan is available online.